jshin313/site/content/notes/Physics/physics2.md

 #### No Perfect Heat Engine
 * No perfect heat engine with $\eta = 1$
 * A Perfect Heat Engine means $Q_c = 0$.
 We could use its work output as the work input to an ordinary refrigerator.
-Leads to spontaenous transfer from $Q_C to Q_H$.
+Leads to spontaneous transfer from $Q_C to Q_H$.
 * This combo violates the second law.
 Thus all heat engines MUST output some $Q_c$

 ### Limits of Efficiency